confeitaria/inelegant/readme.rst

 "Inelegant Process" - running and communicating with a simple processes
 =======================================================================

-This module contains the class ``inprocess.Process``.
+This module contains the class ``inelegant.process.Process``.
 This class extends ``multiprocessing.Process`` so one can easily recover information sent by the target.

 Returned values and exceptions